Bango1999/S3/README.md

 - 'node server.js -d': (default) normal logging

 WINDOWS ONLY EASE OF ACCESS:
-- you can run the app from the S3.bat file
+- you can run the app from any of the S3.bat files
-- you can create a shortcut to S3.bat and place it anywhere you want, and run from that
+- you can create shortcuts to the S3.bat and place them anywhere you want, and run from that

 ## Motivation